xiGUAwanOU/tech-note/database-systems/mongodb/aggregation-in-queries.md

   ```

 There are 3 commends used in the example:
-  1. the `$unwind` command is used to flat a document containing an array to different documents containing one item of the array;
+  1. `$unwind`: flats a document containing an array to different documents containing one item of the array;
-  2. the `$group` command is used to group the results according to the conditions defined;
+  2. `$group`: groups the results according to the conditions defined;
-  3. the `$project` command is used for filtering specified fields out of the results.
+  3. `$project`: filters specified fields out of the results.

 Besides the 3 commands mentioned above:
   * `$match`: filters the documents to pass only the documents that match the specified condition(s), e.g.: `{ $match : { author : "dave" } }`;